 Trump or Hillary?
 Would Trump end up becoming the new “worst president ever”?
 Would Hillary be just as bad–maybe worse (maybe a hundred times worse)?
 Should you vote for the Green Party or the Libertarian candidate?
 Maybe write in the name of your favorite poet, clown, or mathematician?
 It’s hard to say, and I’m not here to tell anybody how to vote, or whether to even vote at all or simply boycott the snake pit and stay home on election day.
 The decision is yours.

 I’m only here to say that the choices aren’t good–but then you already knew that.

-Posted by Richard Edmondson on July 23, 2016, With 8316 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Richard Edmondson on July 23, 2016, With 8321 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.